Andrius Kubilius: Early life and education

-Political career

-Career in national politics
+Career in Lithuanian politics

+Early career

 Kubilius became a member of the pro-independence Sąjūdis movement, who favoured separation from the Soviet Union.
 He later became the Executive Secretary of the Sąjūdis Council.
 Soon after the re-establishment of Lithuania's independence, Kubilius was elected to the Seimas (parliament).
 Since then Kubilius has been an active figure in Lithuanian politics.
 He became a member of the Homeland Union – Lithuanian Christian Democrats in 1993.

 Between 1996 and 1999 Kubilius served as Deputy Speaker of Seimas.

+10th Prime Minister of Lithuania, 1999–2000

-After Rolandas Paksas resignation as the Prime Minister of Lithuania, Andrius Kubilius became new Prime Minister.
-He served up until 2000 parliamentary election.
+After Rolandas Paksas resigned as the Prime Minister of Lithuania, Kubilius became prime minister forming the first Kubilius cabinet and serving until the 2000 parliamentary election.

-Kubilius led the Homeland Union – Lithuanian Christian Democrats Party into elections on 28 October 2008.
-Conservatives defeated the Social Democrats, making Kubilius the main candidate for Prime Minister.
-On 27 November 2008 Kubilius was officially appointed as Prime Minister of Lithuania.
-He received 89 votes in favour, 27 against, and 16 members of the Seimas abstained.
-In 2012 Kubilius became the first prime minister of Lithuania to serve his entire term.
-His government made a lot of unpopular austerity decisions to counter recession.
-Despite the unpopularity of austerity, Lithuania made one of strongest economic recoveries in Europe.
-Kubilius is considered by some being the best Prime Minister of Lithuania modern history.
+In 2000, he supported a law passed on 13 June by the Seimas seeking compensation from Russia for damages inflicted during the illegal Soviet occupation of Lithuania and the Baltics, a key issue for the prime minister and Homeland Union.
+The move was endorsed by Estonian Prime Minister Mart Laar and Latvian Prime Minister Andris Berzins, who both supported cooperation in the Baltic Assembly on the issue.